 On Green Prophet, we’ve featured a range of sustainable designers – ranging from those who upcycle existing waste materials into new products (thus avoiding having perfectly good materials end up in landfills and eliminating the need to use additional resources), to those who create products that generate their own energy, to those who use resources harvested organically with sustainable agricultural practices.
 The possibilities are endless.

-To recap some of our favorites, here’s a hitlist of ten sustainable Israeli designers that deserve our support.
+To recap some of our favorites, here’s a hitlist of 10 sustainable Israeli designers that deserve our support.

-ONE.
-Elanit Neutra, handbag designer extraordinaire, encourages us to get more mileage out of our purses by creating her designs out of recycled tire inner tubes.
+1. Elanit Neutra, handbag designer extraordinaire, encourages us to get more mileage out of our purses by creating her designs out of recycled tire inner tubes.
 If you think her designs are only suitable for female auto mechanics and other various tomboys – think again.
 The chic black tones and geometric ridges of the tires make for an unforgettable fashion statement.
-Get your sustainable engine running.

-EIGHT.
 Lots of people these days make light of trash, not understanding how serious its effects are on the environment.
-Merav Feiglin turns that around and creates wonderful, whimsical, hilarious TRASHlights.
-Combining bizarre and unusual materials such as shaving brushes, barbie dolls, coffee grinders, and rubber alligators, her lamps truly have something for everyone.
+Merav Feiglin turns that around and creates wonderful, whimsical, hilarious Trashlights.
+Combining bizarre and unusual materials such as shaving brushes, Barbie dolls, coffee grinders, and rubber alligators, her lamps truly have something for everyone.
 Sustainably speaking, her creations prevent these unusable items from ending up in the trash if they are your thing.